mponce0/SystemTools/src-content/glossary.md

    - kernell

 ## Terminal
-   ToBeCompleted
+   Application (program) that gives access to the shell of the operating system (OS).

-## Command Line
+## Command Line -- aka Command Line Interface (CLI) --
-   ToBeCompleted
+   Interface provided by the shell of the OS to interact with the file system (FS) and run applications and other programs.

 ## Arguments
    ToBeCompleted

-## Command Line Arguments
+## Command Line Arguments (CLA)
    ToBeCompleted

 ## Flags
-   ToBeCompleted
+   Special type of CLA that can only take pre-defined values, usually precedded by '-' or '--'

 ---